Introduction¶

 Some advanced features have additional requirements:

-- Distributed Projects (Optional): To support projects with multiple users you will need a remote, accessible, MySQL database.
-See here for more
+- Distributed Projects (Optional): To support projects with multiple users you will need a remote, accessible MySQL database.
+See here for more details

-- Multi-Node Execution (Optional): To support multi-node or scaling execution you may need a multi-node RayCluster.
+- Multi-Node Execution (Optional): To support multi-node or scaled execution you may need a multi-node RayCluster.
 See here for more details

 - Fine-Tuning Benchmarking: Requires a RayCluster with GPUs